panzerdp/dmitripavlutin.com/content/posts/170-vue-ref/index.md

   },
   methods: {
     onClick() {
-      this.count.value++ // ref accessed using this.count
+      this.count++ // ref accessed using this.count
     }
   }
 })